IniongunIsaac/GoFootball/README.md

-# Autocheck Mobile
+# GoFootball
-An iOS application that displays automobiles.
+An iOS application that displays football matches and other details.

 ##### Features:
+* Football Matches
+* Football competitions
+* Competition Teams
-* Automobile Makes
+* Competition Standings
-* Paginatinated List of Automobiles
-* Automobile Details
+* Competition Matches

 ## Technology Stack
-The app is built using the follwing:
+The app is built using the following:

 * Swift
 * RxSwift: `https://github.com/ReactiveX/RxSwift`